Mish5684/Bolt-Recur/PRD-ENGAGEMENT-MARKETING-AGENTS.md

 **Definition:** User has at least 1 class added in last 30 days with active engagement

 **Criteria:**
-- Has at least 1 class where `created_at` ≥ 30 days ago
+- Has at least 1 class where `created_at` ≤ 30 days ago (class is still "recent")
 - AND that class has:
   - Schedule is set (`schedule` array has ≥ 1 item)
-  - At least 3 attendance records total
+  - At least 5 attendance records total

 **Goal:** Keep user engaged through reminders and celebrations